ccdc-opensource/csd-python-api-scripts/scripts/particle_rugosity/ReadMe.md

 takes a crystal structure or refcode as an argument and will use the CCDC BFDH morphology module to simulate the predicted particle shape.
-The facet hkl planes are then obtained and the rugosity of these planes is calculated using the [CCDC rugosity function](https://downloads.ccdc.cam.ac.uk/documentation/API/descriptive_docs/particle.html) (including a scan of different off-sets from the origin to identify the minimum rugosity of that crystal plane).
+The facet hkl planes are then obtained and the rugosity of these planes is calculated using the [CCDC rugosity function](https://downloads.ccdc.cam.ac.uk/documentation/API/descriptive_docs/particle.html) (including a scan of different offsets from the origin to identify the minimum rugosity of that crystal plane).
 Finally, the total particle rugosity is calculated by weighted average according to the facet surface areas.